 2. What is the best dressing for shrimp salad?

-The best dressing depends on personal preference.
 A classic creamy dressing made with mayonnaise or Greek yogurt works well, while a light vinaigrette with olive oil and lemon juice adds a fresh and zesty touch.

 3. How can I make shrimp salad healthier?